Meteor-Community-Packages/meteor-autoform/README.md

 ## Troubleshooting

+* While developing, be sure to call `AutoForm.debug()` in your client code to enable extra logging.
-If nothing happens when you click the submit button for your form and there are no errors, make sure the button's type is `submit`.
+* If nothing happens when you click the submit button for your form and there are no errors, make sure the button's type is `submit`.

 ## Contributing